-Note 1: Remuneration to directors is a proposed amount.
-Note 2: The Company's remuneration to Directors is processed in accordance with the Company's Regulations for Payment of Remuneration to Directors and Members of Functional Committees: (1) Independent Directors receive a salary of NT\$50,000 per month starting, and transportation allowance of NT\$5,000 for attending a board meeting; According to the Articles of Incorporation, the Directors' remuneration for all directors shall be no higher than 1% of the profits for the year.
+Note 2: The Company's remuneration to directors is a proposed amount.

+Note 2: The Company's remuneration policy for Independent Directors is processed in accordance with the Company's Regulations for Payment of Remuneration to Directors and Members of Functional Committees: (1) Independent Directors receive a salary of NT\$50,000 per month starting, and transportation allowance of NT\$5,000 for attending a board meeting; According to the Articles of Incorporation, the Directors' remuneration for all directors shall be no higher than 1% of the profits for the year.
 (2) Only the transportation allowance and fixed compensation were paid in 2023.

-Note 3: Other than the compensation disclosed in the table above, the compensation received by any of the Company's Directors for providing services to any company included in the financial statement (e.g., service as a non-employee advisor): NT\$\$\$1 thousand.
+Note 3: Other than the compensation disclosed in the table above, the compensation received by any of the Company's Directors for providing services to any company included in the financial statement (e.g., service as a non-employee advisor): NT\$\$81 thousand.